asison19/lexical-analyzer/README.md

 "java main/Main"
 to run the default test file, or
 "java main/Main *fileName*"
 to test another input file.

+The jflex lexical specification file is located in "src/lexicalAnalyzer", along with the java file it creates.